Ken Goldstein and Howard Glasser

 Ken Goldstein based himself with the Stewart Family of Fetterangus in 1959/60, and recorded prodigiously, from Lucy Stewart and her nieces Elizabeth and Jane Stewart, and also from other fine singers.
 He copied most of these recordings to the archives of the SSS, but gems still languish in the archives of Ole Miss University in Mississippi, along with other later recordings in Scotland, and recordings of professional Scots performers on visits to the USA,.

-I have been privileged to hear some of the Buchan tracks, courtesy of archivist Greg Johnson, and am telling much more about Goldstein's work in a website I am developing called goldsteinandscotland.com.
+I tell much more about Goldstein's work in a website I have developed called goldsteinandscotland.com.

 Howard Glasser toured around the West and North East recording in 1960.
 In 1963 he came back and spent a week sitting recording in Jeannie Robertson's Aberdeen house.
 Below are a few of the gems he recorded there and shared with Scots friends.
 Nearly all his work is held hostage behind US library walls, awaiting specialist archivist manipulation.